rathodloki/github-pages-with-jekyll/_posts/2021-04-17-my-first-blog-post.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my bog"
 date: 2020-04-18
 description: hello this is fun
 ---